JoffreyB31/graphql-spring-lazyexception-demo/README.md

-# go to localhost:1111/graphql

-Project initialized with Spring Initializr with Spring JPA Added dependency to graphql-kotlin-spring-server
+## Project initialized with Spring Initializr with Spring JPA
+## Added dependency to graphql-kotlin-spring-server

+UI at : localhost:1111/graphql

 To reproduce :